 This vest sold at Christie’s on 28 November 1996 for £1,725.

 “So sorry to have ruined the line of your suit for nothing,” said Blofeld after his men tore the left shoulder of his suit jacket.
-This 3-piece suit from Diamonds Are Forever is made in a navy cloth with blue pinstripes, similar to Daniel Craig’s blue pinstripe suit in Quantum of Solace.
-The suit is cut and styled exactly the same as the black 3-piece suit that Bond wears earlier in the film.
-It has a 2-button front with wide lapels, straight pockets with wide flaps, 4-button cuffs and deep double vents.
+This Anthony Sinclair three-piece suit from Diamonds Are Forever is made in a navy cloth with blue chalk stripes, similar to Daniel Craig’s blue pinstripe suit in Quantum of Solace.
+The suit is cut and styled exactly the same as the black three-piece suit that Bond wears earlier in the film, with natural shoulders and a clean chest.
+It has a button two front with wide lapels, straight pockets with wide flaps, four-button cuffs and deep double vents.

-The waistcoat has a 6-button front with all the buttons fastened, though it is cut to allow it to be buttoned in that fashion.
+The waistcoat has a six-button front with all the buttons fastened, though it is cut to allow it to be buttoned in that fashion.
 The trousers have a darted front and plain bottoms.
-His sky blue cotton poplin shirt from Turnbull & Asser has a spread collar and 2-button turnback cuffs, but with only the first button fastened so the cuff rolls back over the second button.
-He ties his navy grenadine tie in a windsor knot.
+His sky blue cotton poplin shirt from Turnbull & Asser has a spread collar and two-button cocktail cuffs, but with only the first button fastened so the cuff rolls back over the second button.
+He ties his navy grenadine tie, which is a shade lighter than the suit, in a windsor knot.

 Bond’s shoes are black, full brogue, three-eyelet derbys.
 It’s a style you will pretty much only find from bespoke shoe makers.